1992 World Series: Game 2

-The Braves then called on their own late season pitching acquisition.
-Needing to shore up their bullpen, Atlanta sent two minor leaguers to the Boston Red Sox at the August trade deadline to acquire Jeff Reardon, Boston’s closer who earlier in the season had broken Rollie Fingers’ career saves record.
-In his first appearance in a World Series since 1987, he struck out Kelly Gruber to end the threat.
+With third baseman Kelly Gruber stepping to the plate, the Braves called upon their own August trade acquisition to pitch, former Boston Red Sox closer and the then-holder of baseball's all-time career saves record Jeff Reardon.
+He managed to strike Gruber out, preserving Atlanta's lead, which did not change as setup man Duane Ward set them down in order in the bottom of the eighth.

-The Jays entered the ninth trailing by the one run Reilly had cost them and turned to their bench, which the team had nicknamed "The Trenches".
-After a walk to pinch-hitter Derek Bell (batting for Lee), Toronto reserve infielder Ed Sprague Jr. drilled a pitch from Reardon to left for a two-run homer to give the Blue Jays the lead.
-The play was called by legendary Blue Jays announcer the late Tom Cheek, who said "Watch him hit a homer.", during Sprague's at bat.
+The Jays entered the ninth trailing by one run and turned to their bench, which the team had nicknamed "The Trenches."
+After a walk to pinch-hitter Derek Bell (batting for Lee), Toronto reserve infielder Ed Sprague Jr. pinch-hit for Ward and drilled a pitch from Reardon to left for a two-run homer to give the Blue Jays the lead.
+The play was called by legendary Blue Jays announcer Tom Cheek, who said "Watch him hit a homer" during Sprague's at bat.